-Historically, DOH has measured elevated exposure rates at site 100N Spring, which is within Hanford's 100N Area (see Figure 3.3.2).
-The exposure rate at this site has steadily been decreasing with time, due to the natural decay of Co-60 surface contamination.
-With the recent cleanup of contaminated surface soil, exposure rates over the past several years now appear constant.
+Historically, DOH has measured elevated exposure rates at site 100N Spring, which is within Hanford's 100N Area (see Figure 3.3.3).
+The exposure rate at this site has been steadily decreasing with time, due to the natural decay of Co-60 surface contamination.
+With the recent cleanup of contaminated surface soil, exposure rates over the past several years now appear constant and are consistent with exposure rates from sites away from contaminated areas.

-Elevated exposure rates have been seen at location 100K East Basin, within Hanford's 100K East Area, since 2005.
-Figure 3.3.3 shows historical TLD data at this location.
+Elevated exposure rates have been observed at location 100K East Basin, near a fuel storage basin within Hanford's 100K East Area, since 2005.
+Figure 3.3.4 shows historical TLD data at this location.
 Radioactive material has been temporarily stored outside of the KE Basin facility since 2005, resulting in increased dose rates.
 The storage area was properly posted and access restricted.
-In addition, cleanup activities may have resulted in temporary increased dose rates.
-Measurements along the Columbia River at the 100K Area, the closest public access point, do not indicate elevated exposure rates.
+In addition, cleanup activities have resulted in temporary increased dose rates.
+Measurements along the Columbia River at the 100K Area (site location 100K Boat Ramp), the closest public access point, do not indicate elevated exposure rates.